 When you see the unfortunate sight of a red Play button, you’ll need to clear your low-priority games and when it’s gray, you won’t even be able to play Dota 2.

-The unclickable Play button will often be accompanied with the “Searching for Dota 2 Game Coordinator” error.
-If the game’s desperately searching for the Dota 2 Game Coordinator, chances are it’ll be down due to a server-related problem.
+The unclickable Play button will often be accompanied by the “Searching for Dota 2 Game Coordinator” error.
+If the game’s desperately searching for the Dota 2 Game Coordinator, chances are the game is down due to a server-related problem.

 It doesn’t always have to be a server problem, though.
 There will also be occurrences where your home connection will be the cause of the error, and there are a few methods you can try out to troubleshoot your connection.
 Before moving on with any of them, you’ll want to check if the servers are up or down since nothing you’ll do will help you get back into the game if the servers are down for all the players.

 Here’s how you can fix the “Searching for Dota 2 Game Coordinator” error in Dota 2.

 Check Steam’s server status

 Whenever Steam goes down, so does Dota 2.
 Considering Steam hosts many titles and has to manage a decently sized player base across countless different games, there will be times the servers won’t be able to keep up with the demand.
 This generally happens whenever a large title on Steam pushes out a new content patch, attracting new and returning players.

 For a general look at what’s going on with Steam and its services, you can check out xPaw’s steamstat.us.
 This tool allows players to monitor everything in Steam’s database, including all the game servers and coordinators.

 The “Searching for Dota 2 Game Coordinator” error can also appear due to local servers going down, and steamstat.us helps you find out whether your local server is down or not.
 If your local servers are down, you should still be able to play by selecting a different server with a higher ping.